 The Global Family Office Report, jointly published by Campden Wealth Research and UBS, pointed out that the investment strategy for asset management in Asia is different than the rest of the world.

-Research came from a survey comprising of 224 family offices in 37 countries, with over US$$200 billion in assets under management (AUM)
+Research came from a survey comprised of 224 family offices in 37 countries, with over US$$200 billion in assets under management (AUM)

 It was found that in most of the world besides Asia, asset managers for these wealthy clients are doing all they can to grow their clients’ assets.
 They rely mostly on a growth strategy, which brings about inevitable risks.

 However, it was a different story in the Far East.
-Even though family offices manage smaller pools of cash averaging around US$431 million compared to the global average of US$806 million, Asia’s mega rich have had their managers follow a much more conservative path – a strategy that could actually hurt returns in the future.
+Family offices manage smaller pools of cash averaging around US$431 million compared to the global average of US$806 million.
+But Asia’s mega have their managers follow a much more conservative path – a strategy which could actually hurt returns in the future.

 According to Dominic Samuelson, the chief executive at Campden Wealth which provides services for family offices, a trend globally for the past few years was to risk more to get more returns.
 However, he added that it has been completely the opposite in Asia.